trainingmode/portfolio/markdown/design/Hueshift, 2023.md

 While this was out of the project scope, it's a great suggestion for a future release.

+### Conclusions

 In all, most found the process mostly intuitive and easy to navigate.
 However, no designers really mentioned they'll actually use the tool.
 The honest feedback I received was picking colors manually in-app was just quicker and easier than using a totally separate tool.

 With that said, my marketing friends were very excited about its potential, but it was still just a bit too hands-on for them.

-I would like to revist this project and incorporate the feedback I received.
+I would like to revisit this project and incorporate the feedback I received.
 I think making the process even more streamlined would help increase the tool's usability and get people to actually adopt it.

 ## Try Hueshift.io 🎨 🖼️